| |

 monitoring and managing plant and animal health and production systems

+on the farm right through to food processing.
 The business area is based on prevention, early detection and rapid

 response to maintain consumer confidence and market assurance, and